michal-h21/vim-zettel/README.md

 This is a Vim plugin that implements ideas of the [Zettelkasten](https://zettelkasten.de/) method using Vimwiki.
 This is a work in progress and it has just a basic features ATM.
+It supports both Vimwiki and Markdown syntaxes.

 ## Install